BBQuercus/fluffy/README.md

 cd reimagined_disco
 ```

-Once Docker is installed (see [here](https://docs.docker.com/install/)), run `docker build -t bbquercus:v1 .` in the directory containing a clone of this repository.
+Once Docker is installed (see [here](https://docs.docker.com/install/)) and launched, run...
+`docker build -t bbquercus:v1 .`
+...in the directory containing a clone of this repository.
 Activate the local environment through `docker run -i -t bbquercus:v1 /bin/bash`.